remygatins/BlackSeaBass_project/genome_notebook/20210709_field_prep.md

 - clean tools with ethanol and RNAase away
 - prepare vials for brain, liver, and muscle, heart
   - if it is a larger fish, prepare :
-    - cryovials for each tissue (label for vialID, label for indID, label for tissue and buffer)
+    - cryovials for each tissue (label for vialID, label for indID)
-    - RNAlater for each tissue (label for vialID, label for indID, label for tissue and buffer)
+    - RNAlater for each tissue (label for vialID, label for indID)
   - if it is a smaller fish, prepare:
-    - cryovials for each tissue (label for vialID, label for indID, label for tissue and buffer)
+    - cryovials for each tissue (label for vialID, label for indID)
   - also prepare a vial for finclip in ethanol
 - prepare dataset
-  - tag_ID,
+  - vial_ID, unique_fish_ID, tag_ID, date, buffer (etoh, rnalater, cryo), tissue, photo(y/no),
 - catch fish from live well
--

-RNA_later
+- take a photo for length with the date/time/location/tagID in the photo
+- dissect tissues and store as fast as possible

+**RNA_later**
 - cut large tissue samples to ≤0.5 cm in any single dimension
 - Place the fresh tissue in 5–10 volumes of RNAlater® Solution
 - store at 4°C overnight (to allow the solution to thoroughly penetrate the tissue), remove supernatant, then move to –20°C or –80°C for long-term storage

-Labels we need:
+**Labels we need:**
 - for the first 24 small fish, we need
   - 5 copies of each unique_fish_ID
+  - 24 "heart"
+  - 24 "liver"
--
+  - 24 "brain"
-- 24 of each of:
+  - 24 "muscle"

+- next 130 unique_fish_ID
-  -
+- 270 unique vial IDs